jorgenbjerkesjo/Omnia-Foundation-Docs/fundamentals/resource-mappings.rst

 Working with resource mappings
 --------------------------------------------------

-When developing new extension, after you have all the resources ready, you can create a new resource mapping class using Omnia toolings
+When developing new extension, after you have all the resources ready, you can create a new resource mapping class using Omnia tooling

 .. image:: /images/toolings-item-templates-resourcemapping.png